kubeovn/docs/docs/guide/vpc.en.md

 Policy routing provides more precise matching rules, priority control and more forwarding actions.
 This feature brings the OVN internal logical router policy function directly to the outside world, for more information on its use, please refer to [Logical Router Policy](https://man7.org/linux/man-pages/man5/ovn-nb.5.html#Logical_Router_Policy_TABLE){: target = "_blank" }.

-A example of policy routes:
+An example of policy routes:

 ```yaml
 kind: Vpc